T-Engel/lunch/README.md

 ## Example

-Here is how you can check the menu:
+Here, is how you can check the menu:

 ``` r
 library(lunch)